JustinLove/jsharmony-cms-sample-rails/README.md

 You can also manage arbitrary redirects under the `Pages`, `Redirects` menu.
 (Every change needs a publish to be visible on the rails site)

-### jsHarmony

-    cd jsharmony_rails
-    yarn install
-    node node_modules/jsharmony-factory/create.js

-Take note of initial login name and password.

-Start the server

-`./nstart.cmd`

-There will be many warnings, but we need to run the web interface to run the CMS setup scripts to fix them.
-Log in to the web interface (default [http://localhost:8080]) with the credentials from the create step.
-Navigate to Developer -> DB Script
-Under jsHarmonyCMS, run
-  - `init`
-  - `restructure`
-  - `init_data`
-  - `sample_data`

-You should now be able to quit the server and restart without errors.

-Navigate to Sites, select `Manage Site`.
-For `01 / Local FS` Select `Edit`

-  - change the Path setting to reflect the absolute path on your local filesystem.
-  - Check the params to ensure the address of the rails server is correct for how you are running it.

-Change to `Page Templates` tab and `+ Add` with

-`Basic Page`, `Basic Page`, `REMOTE`, `%%%base_url%%%/cms_templates/basic_page.html`

-Hit `Save`

-Select `Pages` on the top menu.
-On both `Home` and `Style Guide`,

-  - Select `Page Properties`
-  - Change Template to `Basic Page`
-  - Save properties

 ## Outline of How This Was Made

-### Rails setup

 (install rails and prereqs as needed)